25 Best Elopement Locations in Virginia

 Virginia Coast & Eastern Shore

 What it is: Barrier islands on the Eastern Shore with wild ponies, marshes, and dramatic seascape.
-Permit: Check with Chincoteague National Wildlife Refuge Best for: Coastal elopements with a wild, natural feel Insider tip: The wild ponies (same species as Grayson Highlands, actually) make sunrise photography extraordinary.
+Permit: Check with Chincoteague National Wildlife Refuge Best for: Coastal elopements with a wild, natural feel Insider tip: The wild ponies (same species as Grayson Highlands, actually) make sunrise photography extraordinary — please observe them from a distance and never approach or feed them.
 The light on the marsh at golden hour is unlike anything in the mountains.

-What it is: Wide sandy beaches, best experienced in the shoulder seasons when crowds thin.
-Permit: Check with the city and parks for ceremony requirements Best for: Couples who specifically want a beach wedding Insider tip: The quiet stretch of beach north of the main resort area offers much better photo settings than the crowded boardwalk zone.
-Visit in October or April for the best experience.
+What it is: Wide sandy beaches — crowded in peak summer afternoons, but completely transformed at sunrise before the resort area wakes up.
+Permit: Check with the city and parks for ceremony requirements Best for: Couples who specifically want a beach wedding; summer sunrise elopements are genuinely doable here Insider tip: A summer sunrise ceremony starting around 5:30–6am gets you soft golden light, an empty shoreline, and no crowds — even in July.
+The quiet stretch of beach north of the main resort area also photographs much better than the boardwalk zone.
+For afternoon visits, stick to October or April.

 What it is: A beautifully preserved small town on the Chesapeake Bay with historic architecture and stunning bay sunsets.
 Permit: Check with town and parks Best for: Bay sunset ceremonies, historic town backdrops Insider tip: Cape Charles is having a moment — it’s charming, relatively undiscovered for elopements, and the Chesapeake Bay at sunset is legitimately breathtaking.